exlunaproject/underscript/docs/_script.options.md

 --- | --- | ---
 **modulename** | string | Gets or sets the module name.
 Default: UConsole **redirectio** | boolean | Enables or disables the IO redirection.
 Disabled by default.
 When enabled, IO module and functions may be called during a script execution.
+**handleerrors** | boolean | Enables or disables the use of Lua error handling.
+Enabled by default.
+If disabled, luaL_error() will not be called if a script error occurs.
 **usevars** | boolean | Enables or disables the use of Lua variables (local or global).
 Enabled by default.
 **useglobals** | boolean | Enables or disables the use of global Lua variables.
 Disabled by default.
 Requires usevars enabled.
 **uselocals** | boolean | 	Enables or disables the use of local Lua variables.
 Enabled by default.
 Requires usevars enabled.